yusfate4/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-This is a C - More singly linked lists project
+This is a more singly linked lists projects